chaos-mesh/website/docs/user_guides/offline_installation.md

 title: Offline Installation
 ---

-This document describes how to install Chaos Mesh under an offline environment, which means can not connect to the internet.
+This document describes how to install Chaos Mesh in an offline environment.

 ## Prerequisites